 Data Entry

-• A bookkeeper uses advanced accounting software to enter your daily transactions into an organised system
+- A bookkeeper uses advanced accounting software to enter your daily transactions into an organised system.

-• He assigns each transaction to an appropriate account so it can be tracked better.
+- They assign each transaction to an appropriate account so it can be tracked better.

-• A bookkeeper evaluates these transactions to generate a weekly or monthly report that gives helpful information on your business’s performance.
+- A bookkeeper evaluates these transactions to generate a weekly or monthly report that gives helpful information on your business’s performance.

 Recording each transaction helps a company evaluate its incoming and outgoing money, so there is no wastage or chances of fraud.
 This data entry work saves time and money for businesses in the long run.